Phil Scraton: Awards

-In 2012-13, Scraton received the Queen's University Vice-Chancellor's inaugural award for research impact.[8]
+In 2012–13, Scraton received the Queen's University Vice-Chancellor's inaugural award for research impact.[8]
 In 2013 his research was runner-up in the Times Higher Educational Supplement's Research Project of the Year award.

-In 2016 the Mayor of Liverpool announced that Phil Scraton was to be awarded the Freedom of the City of Liverpool for his long-term work, spanning three decades, supporting the families' campaign for justice.
-He received the award in September 2016.
+In September 2016 he was awarded the Freedom of the City of Liverpool for his long-term work, spanning three decades, supporting the families' campaign for justice.
 Two months later, along with Margaret Aspinall, Chair of the Hillsborough Independent Panel, he was awarded Campaigner of the Year by the Political Studies Association.

 In December 2016 he declined an OBE in the 2017 New Year Honours list stating that he 'could not receive an honour on the recommendation of those who remained unresponsive to the determined efforts of bereaved families and survivors to secure truth and justice'.
 He also stated that in his 'scholarship and teaching' he is 'a strong critic of the historical, cultural and political contexts of imperialism and their international legacy' and proposed that people's contribution to society should not be connected to 'British Empire'.